Sertifier + Salesforce Integration

 To begin, log into your Sertifier account and navigate to the Advanced > Integrations tab from the left sidebar.
 Click Create a New Integration.
 A list will open up of available integration options.
 From this list, select Salesforce.

-Once selected, you'll be guided through the credential campaign creation process.
+Once selected, you will be guided through the credential campaign creation process.
 This includes setting up the Design, Details, and Campaign Options for your credential.
 If you need assistance with these steps, you can check our full credential setup guide.

 When you complete all three steps, switch the Active toggle on from the top-right corner and click Copy ID to copy your Campaign ID.
-You'll need this ID for the Salesforce Flow.
+You will need this ID for the Salesforce Flow.

-Keep this Campaign ID handy — you'll paste it into the HTTP Callout configuration in Step 5.
+Keep this Campaign ID handy.
+You will paste it into the HTTP Callout configuration in Step 5.

 The Salesforce Flow authenticates to Sertifier using your organization's private API key.

 In your Sertifier account, go to Settings > API & Integrations and copy your Private API Key.
-Store it somewhere safe for now — you'll paste it into Salesforce in the next step.
-Treat this key like a password; anyone with it can issue credentials on behalf of your organization.
+Store it somewhere safe for now.
+You will paste it into Salesforce in the next step.
+Treat this key like a password.
+Anyone with it can issue credentials on behalf of your organization.

 Salesforce stores external API credentials in a combination of an External Credential (which holds the secret) and a Named Credential (which points to Sertifier's API and injects the required headers on every call).
 Setting this up once means your Flow never needs to handle the raw API key directly.